 Meet the Expert

-Classic engagement rings are no-thrills, in a good way, and cut (no pun intended) straight to the point.
-Plus, you're obviously planning on wearing that rock around your finger for the rest of your life, so it only makes sense to choose something you will still love when you're celebrating your 50th wedding anniversary.
+Classic engagement rings cut straight to the point.
+Since you're planning on wearing that rock around your finger for the rest of your life, it only makes sense to choose something you will still love when you're celebrating your 50th wedding anniversary.
 "Pick from the heart," advises Madilian.
 "Find a ring that you love and speaks to you.
 Don't get too caught up in the specifics of a center stone only.
 I encourage my clients to pick something they love, within their budget, and not to focus too much on what they think they 'should' be buying."